Schärding: History

 The area around the current town has been inhabited since the Neolithic period.
-In 15 B.C., the Romans were advancing to the Danube and the Innviertel and Schärding a part of the Roman province of Noricum was populated by Celts in the area.
-Around 488, King Odoacer withdrew its troops to the south.
+In 15 B.C., the Romans were advancing to the Danube and the Innviertel, including Schärding, was a part of the Roman province of Noricum and was populated by Celts.
+Around 488, King Odoacer withdrew his troops to the south.
 West Germanic Bavarians migrated about 30 years later up the Danube and occupied the area between the Vienna Woods and Lech.
 Place names ending in -ing, -ham and -heim clearly indicate the change of hands.
 The name of the district capital Scardinga came from the name given to the settlement by a man named Skardo and his family.

-As Passau farmyard scardinga Schärding was first mentioned in records in 806 as a Passau farmyard.
+Schärding (Scardinga) was first mentioned in records in 806 as a Passau farmyard.
 It has been the town center of the county of the Counts of Formbach-Neuburg since the 10th century.
-The castle rock in the immediate vicinity of the Inn River was utilized early as a favorable geographical location to plant an attachment.
-From 1160 it was ruled by the Counts of Andechs, from 1248 the Wittelsbach dynasty.
+The castle rock in the immediate vicinity of the Inn River was utilized early as a favorable geographical location.
+From 1160 Schärding was ruled by the Counts of Andechs, and from 1248 by the Wittelsbach dynasty.

 Benefiting from its location by the Inn, Schärding became a center of trade, particularly for salt, timber, ores, wine, silk, glass, grain, textiles and livestock.
 The town was granted market rights at the end of the 13th century.
-After many changes of ownership in the 14th century, for example on 20 January 1316 (to the Wittelsbach), on September 24, 1364 it went to Rudolf IV of the House of Habsburg.
-1369 ended the peace of Schärding the dispute between Austria and Bavaria to the Tyrol, which fell to the Habsburgs who pawned the town back to Bavaria.
+After many changes of ownership in the 14th century, for example on 20 January 1316 (to the Wittelsbachs), on September 24, 1364 it went to Rudolf IV of the House of Habsburg.
+1369 ended the peace of Schärding (the dispute between Austria and Bavaria for control of the Tyrol, which fell to the Habsburgs who pawned the town back to Bavaria.)

 From 1429 to 1436 the fortifications of the city were built by Duke Ludwig the Gebarteten.
 Among others, the outer castle gate, the moat, Linz and Passau Gate and the Water Gate were built during this time.
 During the Thirty Years' War, especially in the years 1628, 1634, 1645, 1647 and 1651, the plague raged in the city.

 During the War of the Austrian Succession, a Bavarian army was defeated near the town on 17 January, 1742, during a winter offensive led by the Austrian field marshal von Khevenhüller.

 In April 1939, when Mayor Hans Ominger, Kreisamtsleiter Johann Pachman and other National Socialists hosted a hunters' meeting at the Aschenbrenner Inn, a portrait of Hermann Göring was decorated with fresh greens.
 The men celebrated the incorporation of the neighboring German-inhabited Sudetenland of Czechoslovakia into German hunting grounds.